Ghazanchetsots Cathedral: 2020 shelling

 Azerbaijan's Defense Ministry officially denied it was behind the attack, while its state news agency claimed the missiles came from the Armenian side.
 Azerbaijan's President Ilham Aliyev later stated: "We need to investigate this issue...
 We have doubts that could have been done by Armenians in order to blame us.
-If it was done by Azerbaijani military units, that was a mistake and we don’t have any historical or religious targets..."
-In an interview with BBC, Aliyev stated: "the images of that church which I have seen, show that it is a very minor damage.
+If it was done by Azerbaijani military units, that was a mistake, and we don’t have any historical or religious targets..."
+In an interview with BBC, Aliyev stated: "the images of that church which I have seen, show that it is very minor damage.
 And this damage can be repaired within maximum two weeks."
 Almost two years after the war, Aliyev's advisor Hikmet Hajiyev said that the church "sustained collateral damage" during the war.